Waste

 Advancing our circularity approach

-PPG supports the circular economy by focusing on every stage of our products' life cycle.
-We reviewed opportunities to reduce waste from the sourcing of raw materials, through the manufacturing process, to the application and usage of products, and their end-of-life.
-Throughout 2023, we worked to formalize our circularity approach by understanding how PPG is already contributing to the circular economy and developing a formal circular economy strategy to guide future efforts.
+PPG supports the circular economy by focusing on every stage of the product life cycle.
+We review opportunities to reduce waste from the sourcing of raw materials, through the manufacturing process, to the application and usage of products, and their end of life.
+We continue to advance our circularity approach by understanding how PPG already contributes to the circular economy, identifying new research and development projects to support these efforts, and developing a formal circular economy strategy to guide future efforts.

 Spills and releases

-For more information about how we approach waste management and circularity, see below.
+For more detailed information about our ongoing approach to waste management and circularity, see the bottom of this web page.

 Multi-year data highlights